sriramab/gamamanual/G__UsingEquations.md

 ### Example of the influence of the integration step

-The `step` (coupled with the `cycle_length`) facets of the integration method has a huge influence on the results.
-In particular, it is possible to synchronize the step of the (agent-based) simulation and the (equation) integration step in various ways (depending on the modeler purpose).
+The `step` and `cycle_length` facets of the integration method may have a huge influence on the results. `step` has an impact on the result accuracy.
+In addition, it is possible to synchronize the step of the (agent-based) simulation and the (equation) integration step in various ways (depending on the modeler purpose) using the `cycle_length` facet: e.g. `cycle_length: 10` means that 10 simulation steps are equivalent to 1 unit of time of the integration method.

 * `solve SIR method: "rk4" step: 1.0 cycle_length: 1.0 ; `
 ![](images/equations/SIR-results-h1.png)